madsjulia/Mads.jl/docs/src/Model_Coupling.md

 Both `Command` and `Julia command` can use different approaches to pass model parameters to the external model.

 Only `Command` uses different approaches to get back the model outputs.

 The script defined under `Julia command` parses the model outputs using Julia.

-Both `Command` and `Julia command` can use different approaches to pass model parameters to the external model.

-Only `Command` uses different approaches to get back the model outputs.

-The script defined under `Julia command` parses the model outputs using Julia.